HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

     -   Linux: `./serverStatus.sh -all`
     -   Windows: `serverStatus.bat -all`

-3. Launch the IBM Installation Manager that was used to install HCL Portal V8.5.
+3. Launch the IBM Installation Manager that was used to install HCL DX V8.5.
 4. Using Installation Manager, click **File > Preferences**.
 5. Go to the Repositories panel and click **Add Repository**.
 6. Navigate to the repository.config file mentioned earlier and select it.
-7. Select Update and follow the prompts to update HCL Portal.
+7. Select Update and follow the prompts to update HCL DX.
 8. After installation completes, proceed with the **Additional configuration steps**.